KDSPY vs Publisher Rocket: Which Platform Is Better for Kindle Book Keyword Research?

 Unlike KDSPY, Publisher Rocket does not include reviews or average monthly income on their basic category research page.
 Once you click through to a specific category, you can more easily view this information for individual books, though.

-Keeping tabs on your competition is important if you want your new book to rank in the Amazon search ratings.
+Keeping tabs on your competition is important if you want your new book to rank in the Amazon search ratings (and check out our guide to Amazon book rankings explained).
 What tools are available on each platform when it comes to competition analysis and tracking bestsellers in a specific category?

 Competition is one area where Kindle Spy truly shines.
 Users can analyze competition based on items such as Kindle keywords or category, and it will break down information into: